Five Things NOT to Do to Babies

 2. Let them cry (don’t)

 Imagine being in pain and asking for help and being ignored.
 How does that make you feel about yourself (bad) and about your family (angry)?
-It’s so much worse for a baby because he is in the midst of rapidly growing brain systems that are learning their dance patterns for social living and for physiological functioning (health).
-We have to remember that a large part of child development occurs after birth when 75% of the brain is developed (mostly in the first few years) and epigenetic effects take place (gene functions established) based on the type of care received.
+It’s so much worse for a baby; he has rapidly growing brain systems that are learning their dance patterns for social living and for physiological functioning.

 When young babies cry they are not having tantrums or being little emperors.
 They have needs and communicate them the only way that they can.